cloudmesh/useful-introduction_to_cloud-2015/docs/source/paas/hadoop.rst

 Using Hadoop in FutureGrid
 **********************************************************************

+.. sidebar:: Screencast

+   A screnncast of a subset of the information presented her is avalable at |video-hadoop|.

 We have various platforms that support Hadoop on FutureGrid.
 MyHadoop is probably the easiest solution offered for you.
 It provides the advantage that it is integrated into the queuing system and allows hadoop jobs to be run as batch job.
 This is of especial interest for classes that may run quickly out of resources if every students wants to run their hadoop application at the same time.

 .. _s-myhadoop: